bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s go over and give that a try over here.
+Let&apos;s go over and give that a try over here.
 I refresh this page and press key.
 I get a key was pressed.
 I can detect when a key was pressed.
 Now, we can check to see that a key was pressed but it would be nice to know which key was pressed.